 State of North Carolina County of

-I do solemnly swear (or affirm) that I am a registered voter in precinct.
-That because of age or physical disability I am unable to enter the voting place to vote in person without physical assistance.
-That I desire to vote outside the voting place and enclosure.
-I understand that a false statement as to my condition will be in violation of North Carolina law.
+because of age or physical firm) that I am a registered voter in disability I am unable to enter the voting place to votote outside the voting place and enclosure.
+I understand to for North Carolina law. te in person without physical

-Date

-Signature of Voter
+Date Signature of Voter

 Address